Latest from Jim

 Mr. Moorhead has extensive experience handling high-stakes situations as a strategic communications advisor, major law firm partner, investment banker and political consultant.
 He is an experienced strategic advisor to Fortune 500 and other major companies facing challenging business, legal, regulatory and political settings.
-He helps organizations promote and protect their reputations with their key stakeholders.

 Mr. Moorhead’s specialties include issues and crisis management and litigation communications, and he regularly helps organizations create and implement corporate communications, thought leadership and public affairs programs.
 He also advises clients on their crisis preparedness activities, including vulnerability assessments, crisis plans and crisis simulations for critical scenarios.
 The issues and crises Mr. Moorhead has helped address during his career range from data breaches to product recalls, criminal investigations to congressional hearings, sexual harassment/abuse claims to class action litigation.
 He assisted with the response to the first diagnoses of Ebola on U.S. soil at the Texas Health Resources hospital in Dallas.
 His clients have included leading companies in the financial services, food, retail, technology, health and energy sectors.